 Grapes are one of nature’s little treats – literally.
 They’re sweet, tart, refreshing, satisfyingly fleshy, and versatile all at the same time!

-Unfortunately, while these plump little fruits are wonderful on their own or as an addition to a salad or sangria for humans, they’re straight up poisonous to dogs.
+Unfortunately, while these plump little fruits are wonderful on their own or as an addition to a salad or sangria for humans, they’re poisonous to dogs.

 No, we’re not kidding.
 The toxicity of fresh and dried grapes (raisins) to dogs has been well documented for years now.
 It doesn’t matter whether the grapes they’ve had are green, red, or purple, or whether they’re seedless, seed-in, skinless, or skin-on – all grapes in all forms are bad for dogs.

 But just because grapes and raisins are toxic to dogs doesn’t mean your dog is going to avoid them.
 Dogs are curious animals who will get into all sorts of foods (and non-foods) that they shouldn’t eat.

 With that in mind, what should you do if Fido does decide to act like a Roman emperor and eat a bushel of grapes?
 We’re going to answer this question and more in this short article on how to treat dogs for grape poisoning below.